Many people who get migraines experience worsening symptoms during extreme weather changes, hot or humid weather, or changes in barometric pressure

-By Dr. Hida Nierenburg, Director of Headache Medicine, Nuvance Health
+By Hida Nierenburg, MD, Neurology and Headache Medicine, Nuvance Health

 Several studies attempting to find a scientific correlation between weather and migraines have yielded conflicting results.
-There are several challenges that may cause these contradictory results and affect researchers’ abilities to establish this correlation.
+There are several challenges that may cause these contradictory results and affect researchers’ abilities to establish a correlation.

-For example, many people with migraines have several triggers that could potentially affect them at the same time, such as bright lights, loud noises or strong smells.
-So it is difficult for researchers to single out the weather as the cause of someone’s migraine symptoms.
-Also, the definition and description of weather changes can be different for each person, and some people may be more sensitive to weather-related changes than others.
+For example, many people with migraine have several triggers that could potentially affect them at the same time, such as bright lights, loud noises or strong smells.
+So it is difficult for researchers to single out weather as the single cause of someone’s migraine symptoms.
+Also, the definition and description of weather changes can be different for each person, and some people may be more sensitive than others are to weather-related changes.

 Minimizing weather-related migraine symptoms

-While you may be able to control some migraine triggers such as alcohol intake, food intake, lack of sleep, and dehydration, it’s impossible to control the weather — making it one of the more challenging triggers to manage.
+It is impossible to control the weather — making it one of the more challenging migraine triggers to manage.

-- Staying hydrated and drinking at least eight glasses of non-caffeinated fluids per day.
+- Stay hydrated: Most adults should drink at least eight glasses of non-caffeinated fluids per day.
 Water is usually an ideal choice.

-The bottom line: Although there’s no clear scientific link between weather and migraine, some people with migraines report worsening symptoms in the summer months.
-If your migraine symptoms are affected by summer weather, managing the triggers you can control, tracking the weather, avoiding outdoor activity during peak temperature hours, and keeping rescue medications on hand will give you the best chance of having a safe, symptom-free summer.
+The bottom line: Although there is no clear scientific link between weather and migraine, some people with migraines report worsening symptoms in hot or humid weather and changes in barometric pressure.
+Managing the triggers you can control, tracking and preparing for the weather, and keeping a rescue medication on hand will give you the best possible chance of reducing migraine symptoms.